Eisteddfod: Isle of Man

-Unlike in other Celtic nations, the Eisteddfod in the Isle of Man has much less to do with the ongoing revival efforts spearheaded by Brian Stowell, Robert Corteen Carswell, Yn Çheshaght Ghailckagh, and the Bunscoill Ghaelgagh, for the island's heritage language of Manx Gaelic, its literature, and its culture.
+Unlike in other Celtic nations, the Eisteddfod in the Isle of Man has much less to do with the ongoing revival efforts spearheaded by Brian Stowell, Robert Corteen Carswell, Yn Çheshaght Ghailckagh, and Bunscoill Ghaelgagh, for the island's heritage language of Manx Gaelic, its literature, and its culture.
 Even so, an Eisteddfod has been held since the Great Depression in Braaid and remains a highly anticipated and widely attended event by the Manx people.

-For players and enthusiasts of Gaelic and Manx traditional music and dancing, there is also the Shennaghys Jiu ("Traditional Day") festival.
+For players and enthusiasts of Gaelic and Manx traditional music and dancing, there is also Shennaghys Jiu festival.
 A closer parallel to the Eisteddfod is the annual Cooish festival held since 1996 in Peel, Isle of Man.

 Scotland

 An Comunn Gaidhealach & Royal National Mòd sign and hanging basket outside the main offices along Church Street, Inverness.

 The Scottish Gaelic mòd, a festival of Scottish Gaelic song, literature, arts and culture, is modeled upon the Welsh eisteddfod.
 The mòd, however, is different in that it lacks the 12th-century roots or the fictitious rituals introduced by Iolo Morganwg.

 Similarly to the Welsh word eisteddfod, the Gaelic word mòd, which derives from the Old Norse word mót, refers to a Viking Age Thing or a gathering of Scottish clans.
 In the Highlands and Islands, however, the term originally referred to the Council of the Isles, Scottish clan chiefs who advised Somerled and his successors among as Lords of the Isles.
 Finlaggan on Islay was the usual site for the gathering of the Council of the Isles.

 Similar to the Eisteddfod and other Celtic festivals, the mòd was founded in response to colonialism and in an effort to preserve an increasingly endangered language from the coercive Anglicisation of the educational system.

 According to Marcus Tanner, the Society in Scotland for Propagating Christian Knowledge was incorporated under Queen Anne in 1709 and began building both schools and libraries in the Scottish Highlands and Islands with a twofold purpose.
 The first purpose was to prevent the Gaels from returning to the still illegal and underground Catholic Church in Scotland.
-The second was to ensure, "that in process of time Britons from North to South may speak the same language".
+The second was to ensure "that in process of time Britons from North to South may speak the same language".
 For this reason, all schoolmasters were under orders to teach their students only in English and to subject any student who spoke Gaelic inside the school or on the playground to flogging.

 Under the 1872 Education Act, school attendance was compulsory and only English was taught or tolerated in the schools of both the Lowlands and the Highlands and Islands.
 As a result, any student who spoke Scots or Scottish Gaelic in the school or on its grounds could expect what Ronald Black calls the "familiar Scottish experience of being thrashed for speaking [their] native language."